 The Bluetooth connectivity with our guitar is seamless; plug the included transmitter into your guitar and turn the amp on.
 It’s that simple and it works with ultra low latency as promised.
 We wanted to test how far away we could be and still use it; and got to nearly 20 metres with a wall between before we ran out of space to go indoors.
 We also had it working fine between floors... if you need that!

 The size (think small toolbox rather than lunchbox) could certainly work well on a desk at home for lower volumes.
 But are cables themselves really a problem for most of us?
-We’re not convinced the connectivity and the smaller ‘lifestyle’ dimensions are quite worth the extra money over the bigger giggable Katanas, but in terms of what it sets out to do, there’s no doubt this does it particularly well.
+We’re not convinced the connectivity and the small guitar amp ‘lifestyle’ dimensions are quite worth the extra money over the bigger giggable Katanas, but in terms of what it sets out to do, there’s no doubt this does it particularly well.